 Hit Paddle Sports Center to rent surfboards, stand up paddle (SUP) boards and kayaks—or book a surf or SUP lesson if it’s your first time.
 Paddle Sports also offers 1.5-hour SUP yoga classes on weekends.
 Santa Barbara Adventure Company’s Santa Barbara Harbor Coastal Kayak Tour comes with the added benefits of a knowledgeable guide/kayak instructor and picnic lunch enjoyed at sea.

 Say hello to Captain Fred when you ride the Lil’ Toot water taxi between the Harbor and Stearns Wharf—rides are just under 15 minutes each way and kids can even help out with steering.
-After your peaceful cruise on the Lil’ Toot, stroll along the wharf and browse the souvenir shops.
+After your peaceful cruise on the Lil’ Toot, stroll along Stearns Wharf and browse the souvenir shops.
 Stop by Stearns Wharf Bait & Tackle for fishing supplies.
-Visit the Santa Barbara Museum of Natural History Sea Center to get up close and personal with sea creatures.
 Sample local wines while enjoying the sweeping 360-degree views from the Conway Deep Sea Tasting Room deck.

 Places to EAT: